rikosintie/Discovery/README.md

   - size
   - material
 - What are the asset Tag requirements?
+- Is an escort required when we are on site?
 - What firmware version should be installed?
 - Do you have a standard for host names?
+- Is DHCP used for non-server hosts i.e. cameras, door access panels, etc?
-- Do you have a management vlan?
+- Do you have a management vlan?s
 - If so, what are the management vlan IP addresses?
 - default gateway or gateway of last resort IP address?
 - Authentication Server IP address